Times Square Alliance Fellow

 The Times Square Fellows Program provides exceptional students or recent graduates interested in public service with the opportunity to work within one of the country’s most respected and high-profile non-profits.
 Fellowships are paid and are full time for the summer.
 Areas of focus include policy, planning and design, public space management, events and programming, communications and government affairs.
 Times Square Fellows are assigned to a department to assist with and advance major projects or initiatives.
 In addition, a core part of the program is regular professional development programming, which includes lunches and talks with senior Alliance staff as well as community, civic and governmental leaders.

-The Fellowship is open to undergraduate students, graduate students, and recent graduates (no earlier than May 2022) and pays $19/hr.
+The Fellowship is open to undergraduate students, graduate students, and recent graduates (no earlier than May 2023) and pays $20/hr.
 Monthly transit reimbursement is also available.
-The Application deadline is March 17, 2023 and interviews will take place between March 20- 31, 2023.
+The Application deadline is March 15, 2024 and interviews will take place between Monday, March 18 -and Friday, March 29, 2024.

 Policy Planning & Research Fellowship